MaciejWilczynski27/PAS2023_VMRental_RESTAPI/README.md

 - uses different profile for tests(both integration and unit ones).
 - password is kept encoded using BCrypt
 - REST API uses DTOs to both receive and send data, so the sensitive data like password is never sent to the client
-- data is validated using bean validation, the validator itself is wrapped to throw all the violations in one messagge, so all of them are later cought by the exception handler and sent to the client if necessary
+- data is validated using bean validation, the validator itself is wrapped to throw all the violations in one message, so all of them are later cought by the exception handler and sent to the client if necessary
 - each user in the system is represented by a different class, which inherits properties from one called User.